Schegge/userscripts/Block Youtube Users Description.md

 - **right click add**: you can blacklist channels by *right clicking* on **\[x\]** before the usernames

    > in any case, the \[x\] buttons are automatically shown when the "B" menu is open

+### Known bugs and issues

+- It doesn't block channels that have the separator symbol in their names, either use a wildcard or change the separator symbol.